-If you would like to speak with a provider from Palliative Care Services, please request a consult from your inpatient hospital physician.
+To speak with a provider from Palliative Care Services, please request a consult from your inpatient hospital physician.
 For outpatient services, please consult with your primary care provider, other specialist, or call the outpatient office directly.